-Your credit score is important because it play an important role in deciding if your loan or credit application gets approved and how much you get approved for.
-It can be frustrating when your application gets turned down, but fortunately there are some practical and simple things you can do improve our rating as outlined below.
+Your credit score is important because it plays an important role in deciding if your loan or credit application gets approved and how much you get approved for.
+It can be frustrating when your application gets turned down, but fortunately, there are some practical and simple things you can do improve our rating as outlined below.

 1. Check your Credit report